Welcome to the academic homepage of

 Saint Louis University

 I am a Catholic theologian who concentrates in fundamental, historical, and constructive theology.
 I came to Saint Louis University in August 2007.
 In the spring of 2011 SLU awarded me tenure and promotion.
-My focus for the last fifteen years has been mimetic theory, especially its application to fundamental theology, and nineteenth-century Catholicism, in particular the Catholic Tübingen School.
+My research focuses on mimetic theory, especially its application to fundamental theology, and nineteenth-century Catholicism, in particular the Catholic Tübingen School.
 More broadly, I research and teach in modern Christianity and the challenges it faces.

 As a husband and a father of two young boys, I spend much of my non-working time with my family.
 One of the greatest perks in working at Saint Louis University has been the ability to grow in friendship with colleagues and students.